 5. Read Everything Carefully

 Therefore, all you need is to remember that exams are not designed to trick you.
 So, do not panic on the day of your exam as this could mean that you get a lower grade.
 Convince yourself that you know how to answer exam questions and you are almost done.
-Therefore, we at Aakash are there to help you and provide you with the best coaching to survive board exams.
+Therefore, at Aakash, we help you by providing the best coaching to survive board exams.